-IBG has proven its expertise in the field of private capital raising by arranging debt transactions for nation-building initiatives.
-These include the 630MW coal-fired thermal power plant of Masinloc Power Partners Co.
+IBG has proven its expertise in the private capital space by arranging debt transactions for nation-building initiatives such as the 630MW power plant of Masinloc Power Partners Co.
 Ltd., the MRT-7 Project of SMC Mass Rail Transit 7, Inc., the Battery Energy Storage Systems of San Miguel Global Power, and the integrated port and cement production facility of Advantage Concrete Industries Corporation.
-Through innovative capital solutions, IBG has provided financing for the various project sponsors in tandem with its Corporate Banking Group, alongside some of the largest banks in the country.
+Through innovative capital solutions, BankCom through IBG has provided financing for the various project sponsors in tandem with its Corporate Banking Group and alongside some of the largest banks in the country.